adadima/python-analyze/README.md

 - Have a `./src/` folder containing the source.
 - Have a `./data/` folder containing all the data your source accesses.
 - Have a `./test/` folder to write out unit tests for key functions.
 Look up the `unittest` package in Python if you haven't used it before.
+- Keep updating this README with instructions which will help with the reproducability of your work/results.

-Just setting this up can be a little painful and time consuming.
+Setting these up can be a little painful and time consuming.
 Wade through it.
-- Keep updating this README with instructions which will help with the reproducability of your work/results.
-- Constantly communicate in case you are stuck, have questions.

 ## Goals
 - Have a working prototype